Carlyle, Kansas – Extinct in Allen County

 In 1910, the community was a shipping point on the Atchison, Topeka & Santa Fe Railroad.

-At that time, it had a money order post office with one rural delivery route, telegraph station, express offices, a good village school, some stores, and a population of 200.
+At that time, it had a money order post office with one rural delivery route, a telegraph station, express offices, a good village school, some stores, and a population of 200.

 In the next decades, the town remained very small, and its post office closed on November 5, 1988.